fmi-basel/LSTree/README.md

 conda install cudatoolkit=10.1 cudnn=7
 ```

-Finally we clone this repository and install it onto the new environment:
+Finally we clone this repository and install it onto the new environment.
+Be aware that currently the example datasets are included in the repository and therefore cloning will require around 1 GB of storage space.
+Furthermore, cloning this repository will also install [inter-view](https://github.com/fmi-basel/inter-view), [dl-utils](https://github.com/fmi-basel/dl-utils) and [improc](https://github.com/fmi-basel/improc), as LSTree utilizes many functionalities from them.

 ```bash
 git clone https://github.com/fmi-basel/LSTree.git
 ```

 ```bash
 pip install LSTree/
 ```